xinwenfu/VChat_LTER/README.md

 	<img src="Images/I22.png" width=600>

-6. `mona.py` again provides us a better way of viewing this information!
+6. `mona.py` again provides us with a better way of viewing this information!
 We can use the following command:

 	```
 	!mona cmp -f C:\Users\Malware Analysis\AppData\Local\VirtualStore\Program Files (x86)\Immunity Inc\Immunity Debugger\bytearray.bin -a <memory address of array>